 Overheating, a nightmare for any LED work light.
 When purchasing an LED work light, always pay attention to the cable thickness.
 This is a strong indication of the care, durability and finish of your lighting.
 With inexpensive LED work lights, you'll notice that they often skimp on the cable and connection of the LED light.
 This is concerning, as we are talking about the lifeblood of the worklight.

 An investigation by our technical department revealed that the cabling of cheap work lights consisted of fewer copper wires.
 The danger of having too few copper wires in the wiring can cause your lights to overheat.
 In addition, the wires play a major role in providing a solid power supply to your lamp.
 This ensures minimal resistance.
 For example, see below an image of a TRALERT® work light and a copy of it.

 Tip 5.
 Pay attention to the waterproofness of the LED work light

-One of the features in which good LED work lights differ from cheap LED work lights is the degree of waterproofing.
-The degree of watertightness is indicated by an IP coding.
-It is an indication of the degree of protection against moisture, dust or penetrating objects.
-A good LED worklight must continue to perform under different weather conditions.
+One of the features that distinguishes good LED worklights from cheap LED worklights is the degree of waterproofness.
+The degree of watertightness is indicated by a IP coding.
+It indicates the degree of protection against moisture, dust or penetrating objects.
+A good LED worklight must continue to perform in different weather conditions.
 Even in the pouring rain.